tuftsceeo/smartpost/readme.txt

 == Changelog ==

+= 2.3.2 =
+* Fixed an update bug that did not update WPMU sites correctly
+* New [sp-quickpost] shortcode allows users to place a SP Template form anywhere on the site!

 = 2.3.1 =
 * Fixed a bug where older versions of required_once() could not resolve relative paths properly
 * Fixed bug with exif_read_data() being called on incompatible file formats